Richard J Stoner is often cited as the father of modern aeroponics, but who is he? And what has he done for modern aeroponics?

 Who is Richard J Stoner?

-Now that you understand what aeroponics is, let’s look at the man considered to be the father of modern and commercial aeroponics.
+Now that you understand what aeroponics is, let’s look at the man considered to be the father of modern aeroponics.

 A graduate of the University of Michigan-Flint, Stoner majored in both chemistry and biology before starting his own company.
 It was this company, Genesis Technology Inc or GTI, that manufactured and marketed the first commercially available aeroponic system known as the Genesis Machine.

 The Genesis Machine’s name was inspired by Project Genesis, the scientific research project that was part of the plot of the popular movie, Star Trek II: The Wrath of Khan.
 The system used an advanced oxygenation process that was a leap over the established hydroponic systems.